achillesn/photogames/_posts/2018-04-09-nikos-konidaris.md

 image: /assets/images/konidaris_1.jpg
 author: Achilleas Nasios
 ---
 Born 1976 in Athens, Greece.
 I have attended two seminars on Street and Art photography by Lukas Vasilikos and lessons on Visual Storytelling by Achilles Nassios.
-I have participated in the group exhibition “Lost & Found” curated by Void Photo and “The Last Game”, a group exhibition curated by Achilles Nassios.
+I have participated in the group exhibition “Lost & Found” curated by Void Photo and “The Last Game”, a group exhibition curated by Achilles Nasios.
 Finally I got selected to exhibit my work as part of Eastreet 4 group exhibition in Lublin, Poland.

 ### Metamorphosis